davidferlay/micromonsta2-patch-tools/README.md

 # Replace with specific preset files
 micromonsta2-patch-tools --edit my_bundle.syx --replace "1,warm" --replace-with "my_lead.syx,perfect_bass.syx"
 # This replaces position 1 with my_lead.syx and "warm" with perfect_bass.syx

+# Rename a single preset
+micromonsta2-patch-tools --edit Lead_bright_1720000000.syx --rename "killer"
+# This renames the preset internally and creates a new file
 ```

 ---